rwright403/king_hybrid/README.txt

 already built software packages alternatives because I enjoy programming and I value having the control of creating my own models and the understanding it brings me.

-Maybe this isn't the most efficient choice tho.
+Maybe this isn't the most efficient choice though.

 This program was designed to be a framework for a user to combine and use different models to simulate a rocket engine.
 [In Progress] - Users can add models to the models folder and update the map in the thrust curve script.